airbnb/chronon/docs/source/test_deploy_serve/Test.md

 `--enable-hitter`: enable skewed data analysis - include the heavy hitter analysis in output, only output schema if not specified

+`--skip-timestamp-check`: skip sampling and timestamp checks - setting to true will result in timestamp checks being skipped

 `--start-date` : Finds heavy hitters & time-distributions for a specified start date.
 Default 3 days prior to "today"

 `--count` : Finds the specified number of heavy hitters approximately.
 The larger this number is the more accurate the analysis will be.
 Default 128